All Episodes

 Now, I was aware of this over the weekend, and I was confident it wasn't going to work because nothing else has worked.

-The thing that bothered me the most about it was when I was reading some right wing websites how they decided to get in on the action.
+The thing that bothered me the most about it was when I was reading some right-wing websites, how they decided to get in on the action.

-Uh and I know why, they're just worried about their own image.
+They're just worried about their own image.

 But then here came the ABC News Washington Poll.